vadimbogomazov/CrystalSlider/README.md

 ## Options

-Slider get the following options:
+The slider plugin has the following options:

 | Name | Description | Type | Default |
 | ------ | ------ | ------ | ------ |